CDCgov/prime-reportstream/prime-router/docs/playbooks/how_to_use_translation_configuration_features.md

 - **truncateHl7Fields**: This will truncate any hl7 field to their hl7 spec.
 In this case, it will truncate OBX-23-1 to 50 characters.
 - **suppressHl7Fields**: This feature suppresses  all fields listed in the string.
 All listed fields will be blank in the output hl7 file.
 - **replaceValue**: The replaceValue feature will replace the value of the hl7 field with the specified value.
-In the example above, the output hl7 file with have `CDC PRIME - Atlanta,` in MSH-3-1.
+In the example above, the output hl7 file will have `CDC PRIME - Atlanta,` in MSH-3-1.

 Note: Some features take multiple parameters and some can only take one.
 The ones that are Boolean for example, can only take `true` or `false`.